 Ceredigion has many unique locations from vast rural areas such as farmland to seaside locations and industrial derelict sites.
 We also have a vast range of beautiful historic buildings as well as cottages and villages.
 We will be happy to accommodate your needs where possible and we will always try and help with your filming requirements.

-If you require to film in Ceredigion we require you to complete an application form and return to the Streetworks section along with a copy of your public liability insurance.
+If you require to film in Ceredigion we require you to complete an application form and return to the Streetworks section along with a copy of your public liability insurance and risk assessment.

 Section 184 (Vehicular Access)